GuyGrinwald/job-scheduler-python/README.md

 6. Our API only allows for forward scheduling information i.e. non negative hours, minutes, seconds
 7. in `worker.py` I preferd the application to fail if WEBHOOK_TIMEOUT isn't a number since this would make development and bug triage easier.
 I also didn't cap this value as this is a developer's configuration and I leave this to their discretion
+8. Celery's `eta` feature isn't extermely accurate and can result in some lags in execution.
+This can be handled by tinckering with some configurations e.g. `worker_timer_precision`

 ## Prerequisits Before Running the Project